Types of stainless steel and best finishing processes to get the best performance in coastal applications.

 Finding out the best type of stainless to use for a particular project and what type of finish is required should be discussed with an accredited fabricator who understands how stainless behaves when being polished to different finishes.
 The smoother the surface requirements and higher the finish means the cost of fabricating will be much higher.
 For example fabricating a mirror polished commercial balustrade hundreds of meters long and then electropolishing it could mean much higher costs than a client expects to pay.
 If requirements and longevity are properly understood a less costly alternative may be provided.

-To get advise on your next stainless steel project with regards to design, material types and availability and finish please feel free to contact our expert team.
+To get advice on your next stainless steel project with regards to design, material types and availability and finish please feel free to contact our expert team.
 If you already have a design we are also able to quote for manufacture and install for any project large of small.